A selection of the best articles on Croatia from 2011.

 Ryanair Magazine, April-May 2011

 Channel 4’s Vacation Vacation Vacation – presented by Kirstie Allsopp and Phil Spencer (yes, those two from all those property programmes) – included Dubrovnik as a budget option in its City Breaks episode.
-You can watch the episode here (UK only).
+Unfortunately, the programme doesn’t seem to be online anymore.

 Channel 4, 4th May 2011